hernantz/blog/content/some-reviews-part-2.md

 Love the fact that there some small details that can be noticed in different episodes like playing "anyone who knows what love is" or showing the same pregnancy test device.
+Besides the fact that there might be plot holes and some episodes are better done others, all things considered, Black Mirror is highly enjoyable.
 **score: 4.6**

+# The loft
+Besides all the plot twists, it wasn't good enough to make a memorable movie.
+The acting wasn't that realistic, I didn't buy the idea of "we are friends".
+And one of the caracters was trying to copy Kevin Spacey in *The Usual Suspects*.
+**score: 3.0**